ejm-programming-club/Group-M4ker/README.md

 ### Frontend
 - The global app state is managed within `Grouper`.
-- The rendering of the groups and students are implemented in `GroupBox` and `StudentEntry`.
+- Rendering of the groups and students are implemented in `GroupBox` and `StudentEntry`.
--
+- `frontend/drive.dart` is responsible for the logic behind importing class information from Google Drive.
+- `frontend/editor.dart` is responsible for the logic behind the class information editor.
+- `frontend/dialogs` gathers myriad popups and confirmation dialogs.